SPARC-FAIR-Codeathon/aqua/Documentation/Documentation.md

   <i>Fig 2.
 Search results for a correct keyword (rattis) on the SPARC portal.
 Keywords are not highlighted in the results.</i>
 </p>

-**3. Limited filterings on the results display page:** The website currently refines the results by either being "Public" or "Embargoed" (Fig 3).
+**3. Limited result filterings:** The website currently refines the results by either being "Public" or "Embargoed" (Fig 3).

-**4. Limited sorting on the results display page:** The website currently sorts the results by either "Title" (listed alphabetically) or "Published date" (Fig 3).
+**4. Limited result sorting:** The website currently sorts the results by either "Title" (listed alphabetically) or "Published date" (Fig 3).

 <p align="center">
    <img src="https://github.com/Niloofar-Sh/aqua/blob/main/src/assets/images/rattus_filters.jpg" width="800" height="450"></br>